CosmicSubspace/MSI-Keyboard-Lights/README.md

 ## Problems?
 - Make sure the keyboard is not in "Disable Illumination" mode.
 All zones must NOT be in "Disable Illumination" mode!
 - Try restarting the SteelSeries Engine.
+- If the keyboard goes black while playing a game, try playing in windowed mode.
+The script cannot take a screenshot of a game in fullscreen mode, since the game writes directly to the screen.
+For games that do support it, using a borderless-windowed mode is optimal, since it will look just like fullscreen mode while allowing this script to take screenshots.
 - If you run into any exceptions, please post it on the issues tab.

 ## Make that console window go away!